PSP-Arkfive/FasterARK/README.md

 The `Full` variant (`FasterARK_psp_full.zip`) contains the following extras:
 - `DC10`: ultimate recovery tool for PSP (installation and usage: https://github.com/PSP-Arkfive/Despertar-Del-Cementerio).
+- `Overclock Stress Tester`: app useful for finding out the maximum overclock that your PSP supports.
 - `Custom Launcher`: an Open Source homebrew replacement for the `XMB`.
 - `Translations`: for both `XMB` and `CL`.
 - `LEDA Plugin`: allows running `1.50 homebrew` on any firmware and psp or vita model.